yayegeyay/yayegeyay.github.io/_posts/2025-06-24-systematically-improving-rag-applications.md

 ### The Systematic Optimization Framework

-Based on this success, I developed a comprehensive approach to AI operational excellence that delivered consistent improvements:
+Based on this success, we developed a comprehensive approach to AI operational excellence that delivered consistent improvements:

 **Infrastructure Optimization:**
 - **Embedding Deduplication:** Reduced vector storage costs by 45% through SHA-1 hash-based duplicate detection